 But one thing that New England does better than anywhere else I’ve ever been is autumn.
 The colors here are just amazing!

 Fortunately, I was able to begin learning this within a few short weeks.
-One of my then-roommates and one of her friends are as adventurous as I am; the 3 of us hit it off and began spending our weekends exploring the area.
+One of my then-roommates and her friend are as adventurous as I am; the 3 of us hit it off and began spending our weekends exploring the area.

 Over the course of my first New England fall, we visited two local state parks, a state forest, and hiked a couple of local trails.
 I also went apple picking and pumpkin picking for the first time ever – two important New England fall traditions!